 In addition to the countless startup documents available at your fingertips, the SBA also includes information on its free, voluntary Ticket to Work program, which is designed to aid Social Security beneficiaries in going back to work and engaging once again in a career path all while keeping Medicare/Medicaid.
 This is valuable reading material just in case you decide after reading the entrepreneurship links that you would rather receive assistance in finding a job perfect for you.
 For more information, click here.

 While federal and state organizations do not offer grants or non-repayable funds, to people with disabilities starting a business, they do offer low-interest loans that assuage the financial costs that accompany a startup.

 There are plenty of loan options available to you on the SBA website.
 With so many options, it’s almost overwhelming, or hard to keep track of all of the potential loans you can apply for.
 With the help of the loan and grants search tool, you can easily see all of the loans you qualify for all in one location.

-Of these, there are also a great deal of loans which are specifically awarded to those with disabilities.
+Of these, there are also plenty of loans which are specifically awarded to those with disabilities.

 Spotlight Feature: Facts about Disability-Related Tax Provisions

 This document is paramount in establishing a firm understanding of what options are available to you through the SBA.
-It cites specific laws which deal with disability-related taxes, and is an invaluable resource while determining business expenses for an entrepreneurship.
+It cites specific laws that deal with disability-related taxes and is an invaluable resource while determining business expenses for entrepreneurship.

 Overall, the Small Business Administration is an effective and efficient use of your time while researching how to start a company with disability loans.
 Because of its many facets of information, the SBA website contains much of the necessary research in order to be successful.
 In easy-to-understand vernacular along with detailed accounts of startup articles, this source is the first place you should look when entertaining the idea of starting a small business as a disabled person.